Teradata/stacki-wiki/Adding-new-packages-to-Stacki.md

     1. Put a copy of the license called `LICENSE.txt`.

     2. Create a symlink named after the tarball of the source (for example `mariadb-10.2.6.tar.gz`) which points to `../../../3rdparty/mariadb-10.2.6.tar.gz`.
-This directory will be populated by make 3rdparty, which should be called before Stacki itself is built and will fetch the actual .
+This directory will be populated by `make 3rdparty`, which should be called before Stacki itself is built and will fetch the actual packages.

     3. Create a `makefile` which has the full instructions for how to go from tarball to built binary.
 It's probably easiest to look around other foundation packages to find a makefile that builds a package the same way yours builds.